school-brainhack/school-brainhack.github.io/content/en/modules/deep_learning_intro/index.md

  * the [installation](/modules/installation) module.
  * the [python data analysis](/modules/python_data_analysis) module (recommended for Python familiarity).

-Contact Desiree Lussier if you have questions on this module, or if you want to check that you completed successfully all the exercises.
+Contact Isil Bilgin if you have questions on this module, or if you want to check that you completed successfully all the exercises.

 ## Resources
 The first portion of this module was presented by Blake Richards during Brainhack School 2020